masterboy376/py-namer/README.md

 # py-namer
-file renamer using python to rename and order my notes
+File renamer using python to rename and order my notes